Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 ## Horizon Staff Expectations
 You can expect Horizon staff members to try their best to:
-- Treat all community members equally.
+- Treat all community members equally and with respect.
 - Resolve any and all disputes democratically.
 If you have an issue, please tag the Moderators role to get our attention.
-- Be transparent and honest with community members.
+- Be transparent and honest with community members at all times.
-- Take feedback into account as much as possible.
+- Take community feedback into account as much as possible.

-You can always contact us on Discord with any concerns.
-Thank you for being a part of the Horizon community! - Horizon Staff
+Thank you for being a part of the Horizon community!